-Hilary Harwell: Hilary joined the KT Literary team to support office operations and assist with queries and manuscripts, and now acts as Full Agent with clients of her own.
+Hilary Harwell originally joined the kt literary team to support office operations and assist with queries and manuscripts, and now acts as Agent to a growing list of clients of her own.
 She graduated from the University of Colorado, Boulder, with a degree in Anthropology and went on to work in the back office of a major Swiss Investment Bank for eight years before deciding to trade numbers for letters.
 When not reading or editing or writing stories of her own, Hilary likes to hike the Rockies with her family and dreams of one day owning her own horses.

-Aida Z. Lilly: Aida was born in Alabama and now calls Denver home.
+Aida Z. Lilly was born in Alabama and now calls Denver home.
 She attended the University of Montevallo and studied English and writing.
 She holds an MA in Organizational Management and a graduate certificate in publishing.
-She is currently a retail manager for Tattered Cover bookstore, the Communications Fellow for The Word for Diversity, and an assistant at kt literary.
+She is the Communications Fellow for The Word for Diversity, and an assistant at kt literary.
 Her favorite genres are adult and YA sci-fi and fantasy, contemporary YA, humor, and adult general fiction (bonus points for books written by diverse authors with characters that leap off the page).
 Good writing and pacing are all she needs to get wrapped up in a story, and her ideal day is spent with books, coffee, and bathbombs.